GREELEY, Colo. — A 37-year-old woman was hit and killed by a train Thursday night, according to the Greeley Police Department.

 About 100 feet out, the conductor realized it was a person crouched on the tracks.
 The conductor then immediately sounded the train horn and used the emergency brakes.

-However, the train was carrying approximately 26 pounds of freight, Greeley police said, and was unable to stop in time, hitting the woman.
+However, the train was carrying approximately 26 million pounds of freight, Greeley police said, and was unable to stop in time, hitting the woman.

 Anyone with information on what happened can email Josh.Franklin@greeleypd.com.
+A final cause and manner of death await the completion of the autopsy report.

 Denver7 is committed to making a difference in our community by standing up for what's right, listening, lending a helping hand and following through on promises.
 See that work in action, in the videos above.